Your Guide to At-Home Sleep Apnea Testing

 Sleep apnea is a common condition that interrupts your breathing patterns while you sleep.
 If left untreated, it can have significant health effects over the long term.

 An at-home sleep test is prescribed to measure biological parameters that give insight for a sleep apnea diagnosis and help you get the treatment you need.
 Common treatments involve CPAP therapy using CPAP Machines and CPAP Masks that gently blow pressurized air through your airway at a constant pressure to keep the throat from collapsing, thus allowing you to sleep better.
+At-home sleep apnea testing has become more popular now with the COVID-19 pandemic since sleep centers are limiting their in-person visits.

 What to expect from a Sleep Apnea Home Test?